-Mike Loulakis advises public and private sector owners on their project delivery, procurement and contracting strategies, particularly when their projects are delivered though design-build, EPC, and EPCm.
-Mike’s public sector work concentrates on transportation (e.g., road, bridges, rail and airport), water/wastewater, and tunneling projects.
-His private sector work concentrates on domestic and international power generation (e.g., coal-fired, gas-fired, biomass and hydroelectric), petrochemical, and process projects.
+Mike Loulakis advises public and private sector owners on their project delivery, procurement, and contracting strategies, particularly when their projects are delivered though design-build, EPC, and EPCm.
+Mike’s public sector work concentrates on transportation (e.g., road, bridges, rail, and airport), water/wastewater, and tunneling projects.
+His private sector work concentrates heavily on domestic and international power generation (e.g., coal-fired, gas-fired, biomass, and hydroelectric), petrochemical, and process projects.
+He also has extensive experience in representing owners and contractors on public and private sector facilities (e.g., hospitals, industrial, commercial, and multifamily).
 Mike’s services include: (a) providing strategic assistance on project delivery, contract packaging, and procurement approaches; (b) drafting and negotiating contracts; and (c) helping to resolve problems arising during project execution.
-In addition to providing services to owners, Mike frequently serves as a third party neutral (e.g., mediator, arbitrator and DRB member) and an expert on matters involving design-build or alternative project delivery.
+Mike frequently serves as a third party neutral (e.g., mediator, arbitrator, and DRB member) and an expert on matters involving design-build, EPC, and other alternative project delivery systems.

 Education